Shamshad Begum: Personal life

-In 1955, Ganpat Lal Batto died in a road accident.
-His death left Shamshad very distraught, because her husband had been the focus of her life and they had both been extremely devoted to each other.
-He had handled many aspects of her career and contracts and had been a major positive energy behind her career progression.
-After his death, Shamshad became listless and lost the fighting spirit to pursue her career, which registered a sharp decline thereafter.
-Indeed, while Shamshad Begum was both an outstanding singer and a successful famous one, she was at some deeper level always a wife and mother first, someone who instinctively prioritised her family over her career.
-By nature, she preferred to keep away from the public glare and from business dealings, taking the view that it was rather unseemly for a lady to be involved in such things.
+Ganpat Lal Batto died in a road accident in 1955.
+His death left Shamshad deeply upset, as he had been the focus of her life and they were extremely devoted to each other.
+He had managed many aspects of her career and contracts, significantly boosting her professional development.
+Following his death, Shamshad became listless and lost the will to pursue her career, which subsequently declined sharply.
+Indeed, while Shamshad Begum was an outstanding and famous singer, she was always a wife and mother first — someone who instinctively prioritised her family over her career.
+She preferred to keep away from the public eye and business dealings, believing it improper for a woman to be involved in such matters.

 After her husband's death, Shamshad Begum began living with her daughter and son-in-law in Mumbai, first in south Mumbai and later at Hiranandani Gardens.
 She gradually became a recluse and devoted herself entirely to her grandchildren, to the point that the general public was unaware of whether she was alive or dead.
 In 2004, a controversy erupted in the media, when several publications wrongly reported that Shamshad Begum had died a few years previously.
 Shamshad's family clarified in a press release that this was not so.
 Her self-imposed seclusion is remarkable, because during all those decades away from the public eye, her old songs remained popular with the public and were often played on Vividh Bharati and All India Radio.